Aubrey (The X-Files): Reception

 "Aubrey" premiered on the Fox network in the United States on January 6, 1995.
 This episode earned a Nielsen rating of 10.2, with a 16 share, meaning that roughly 10.2 percent of all television-equipped households, and 16 percent of households watching television, were tuned in to the episode.
 It was viewed by 9.7 million households.

 The episode received mixed to positive reviews from television critics.
 Entertainment Weekly gave the episode a B, describing it as "a well-paced murder mystery with an inventive wrap-up".
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three-and-a-half stars out of five.
-The two positively critiqued the episode's "character study" of BJ Morrow, noting that it "makes this episode stand out".
-Shearman and Pearson also complimented Strang's performance, writing that she "seizes the part and gives it dignity."
-However, the two were critical of the genetic defect, arguing that, because Strang's character is fleshed out, the reveal turns her into "a puppet of the paranormal".
-Critical Myth reviewer John Keegan gave the episode a 7 out 10 rating and wrote that, "Overall, this episode opens some interesting doors, adding the concept of genetic memory to the list of phenomena that cannot be explained in fully material terms.
-While the plot makes a certain amount of sense, there are a number of convenient moments that take away from the whole.
-But the end result is a strong episode."
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three-and-a-half stars out of five.
+Shearman positively critiqued the episode's "character study" of BJ Morrow, noting that it "makes this episode stand out".
+Shearman also complimented Strang's performance, writing that she "seizes the part and gives it dignity."
+However, he was critical of the genetic defect plot point, arguing that, because Strang's character is fleshed out, the reveal turns her into "a puppet of the paranormal".

 Other reviews were more mixed.
 Zack Handlen of The A.V.
 Club said that most of "Aubrey" was "fun", although Tillman was not "particularly interesting".
 He stated that things got "dicey" for him around the revelation about Thibedeaux's child and that he did not buy Mulder's genetic impulse theories.
 He criticised the ending, writing that it "[sacrificed] whatever mood and character development the previous thirty had spent establishing for cheesy theatrics, and the whole thing lands with a resounding thud.
 There are too many problems with the concept; the nature/nurture debate has been going on for decades, and this ep throws the whole thing out the window in about two minutes.
-No other cause for BJ's actions is ever given...
+No other cause for BJ's actions is ever given.
 That's some lazy writing right there."
 Meghan Deans from Tor.com gave the episode a mixed review and wrote that it was "sort of good [but] sort of a terrible idea".
 She cited the theme of "breaking the cycle of abuse" as a plus for the entry, noting that it was a "revenge story [of] a woman righting the wrongs of her male ancestors and breaking the cycle of violence outside the family".
-However, Deans was critical of various elements of the episode, most notably, the genetic theory conceit and the idea of a "activator baby" that caused Morrow's past ancestors to work through her.
+However, Deans was critical of various elements of the episode, most notably, the genetic theory conceit and the idea of an "activator baby" that caused Morrow's past ancestors to work through her.